 # It's okay to suffer a little bit

-Sometimes it's good to suffer for a bit; whether it be a problem you don't know how to solve, a bug you can't figure out, or even trying to find a job.
-Problem-solving is one of those core life skills we all should work at developing.
+Sometimes it's good to suffer for a bit, whether it be a problem you don't know how to solve, a bug you can't figure out, or even trying to find a job.
+Problem-solving is one of those core life skills we should be developing endlessly.
 If you always look for others when you get stuck, you become dependent on them.
-As you grow as an engineer (or whatever your profession may be), you'll find your role as a leader, whom others depend on, will also expand.
-Learn to develop these skills even if you have to suffer for a little bit.
 Struggling is when we start thinking outside the box, trying anything we can to make it work.
-You know when you're in the trenches when you really need to sit and think about how to approach next steps.
-Commonly for me, this is when I'm recompiling some code and thinking "if this isn't the fix I don't know what is".
-When I say that to myself, I know I'm really in deep.
+You know you're in the trenches when you need to stop what you're doing, clear your mind, and sink deep into thought about how to approach next steps.
+Commonly for me this is when I'm recompiling some code and thinking "if this isn't the fix then I don't know what is..."
+When I say that to myself then I know I'm really in deep.

-Sometimes I end up figuring it out.
-Other times, that's when I had to learn to ask others for help (blog post coming soon).
+Often I end up figuring it out.
+Other times that's when I had to learn to ask others for help.

 An example of this in my life is when I was a university student looking for my first internship.
-It was Spring 2014 and my skills as a software developer were PHP, SQL, Javascript and some HTML/CSS.
+It was Spring 2014 and my skills as a software developer were mostly PHP, SQL, JavaScript and some HTML/CSS.
 I developed these skills working in mostly open-source developing forum software plugins, and even did a few freelancing gigs on the side.
-Going into the search, I was extremely confident that I would be hired by a prestigious company in the first round given my experience.
+So given my experience, I was extremely confident that I would be hired by a prestigious company in the first round.

 "Everyone has a plan until they get punched in the mouth." - Mike Tyson

-I didn't end up getting any job in my field, and spent the summer working in customer service.
+Instead I didn't get any job in my field, spending the summer working in customer service.
 I was devastated.

-During this time I was truly suffering.
-However, feeling at my lowest was a big boost for my growth.
-Because of this situation, I reassessed my skills, and decided to learn some of the "hot" new tech at the time: server-side JavaScript (NodeJS).
-I spent all summer developing my skills and working on projects to make me more employable.
-During the next co-op cycle, in Spring 2015, I interviewed with a few companies, and chose to begin my professional career as a full-stack developer intern at SugarCRM in the Bay Area.
+Despite feeling at my lowest it was a big boost for my growth.
+Because of this situation, I reassessed my skills and decided to learn some of the "hot" new tech at the time which was server-side JavaScript (NodeJS).
+I spent all summer developing my skills and working on side-projects to make myself more employable.
+During the next co-op cycle––Spring 2015––I interviewed with a few companies and chose to begin my career as a full-stack developer intern at SugarCRM in the Bay Area.
 Looking back, I'm glad I didn't get a job during that first year.

 It's okay to suffer a little bit.